Communication and Media Studies Master’s Program Courses

 Ready to become a master of media theory?
 You’ll need to complete at least 46 credits (including 24 graded credits at the UO) covering a mix of media concepts and theory, research methodology courses, and graduate-level electives in your areas of interest.

 To see the order that most students take these courses and complete other benchmarks, view our sample schedule.
 Consult the UO Class Schedule to find out when these courses are offered and register.
 Note that students will either complete a thesis or a terminal project.
+Master's graduate students may enroll in 500- and 600- level courses, and offerings vary from year to year.

-Repeatable for maximum of 16 credits.
+Repeatable for maximum of 16 credits when topics change.

 Repeatable for maximum of 12 credits.

-Repeatable for maximum of 16 credits.
+Repeatable for maximum of 16 credits when topics change.

 This course will introduce students to the history of the new media as well as to the key theoretical issues that have emerged in their wake.
-During the term we will address some of the key categories that are specific to new media: computation, information and data, networks, machines & the artificial, digital capitalism as well examine how new media processes and practices have impinged upon and reconfigured crucial areas of social life
+During the term we will address some of the key categories that are specific to new media: computation, information and data, networks, machines & the artificial, digital capitalism as well examine how new media processes and practices have impinged upon and reconfigured crucial areas of social life.

-J610 Experimental Course: Political Communication (4 credits)
+JCOM 610 Experimental Course: Political Communication 4 credits

 This course examines some central controversies, theories, and research questions about the role of the media in elections and in governing.
 Some key questions we will consider are: How do political actors attempt to manage the news, and how does that matter?
 What framing and persuasion strategies do politicians employ to shape public opinion and voter behavior?
 How do standard routines for covering politics affect the quality of the news the public receives and the ability of political officials to lead?
 And how have elite strategies and news coverage been transformed by the rise of today’s “hybrid” media system?
 This course will focus more on the supply side of political communication than the demand side—that is, on the actors, organizations, and systems that shape the political messages people receive.
 We will also focus primarily on media and politics in the United States.

-J610 Experimental Course: Visual Theory (4 credits)
+JCOM 610 Experimental Course: Visual Theory 4 credits

 Visual theory examines the power of seeing as a way of knowing and living.
 Grounded in cross-disciplinary theory, the seminar explores how images emerge from and affect our understanding of the world, our perceptions of the real and the illusory, and the processes of living and doing.
 We will examine ways we interweave galleries of the mind with external media forms to express meaning and shape stories of the self and others.